elastic/elasticsearch-specification/README.md

 ### Validate the specification in your machine

+The following step only apply if you don't have `~/.elastic/github.token` in place.

 Create GitHub token to allow authentication with [Vault](https://www.vaultproject.io/).
   * Go to https://github.com/settings/tokens.
   * Click `Generate new token`.